 Engel & Voelkers’ affiliation with Sotheby’s International Realty brought Barbara to Canada in 1996 on an exchange program with the Nova Scotia affiliate of Sotheby’s International Realty, AA Walters Limited.
 She came to learn better English, which she did and fell in love with Nova Scotia and Tony Walters, the founder of the firm she came to work for.
 Together Tony and Barbara lead for 18 years as co-owners Claussen Walters & Associates and set the standard of excellence within the Province’s real estate industry.

-Outside of the office Barbara renovated numerous historic houses and in 2001 won the Historic Restoration Award presented by the Town of Lunenburg, a UNESCO World Heritage Site.
+Outside of the office, Barbara renovated numerous historic houses.
+In 2001 won the Historic Restoration Award presented by the Town of Lunenburg, a UNESCO World Heritage Site.

-But Barbara’s real passion in life, one that goes back as far as she can remember, lies within the animal kingdom.
-Home in Nova Scotia was Whinny Hill Farm where Barbara established the Donkey Sanctuary of Nova Scotia and Hoofbeat, a horse rescue endeavor.
-Together the two organizations have rescued and found homes for more than 90 horses and donkeys.
+But Barbara’s real passion in life, which goes back as far as she can remember, lies within the animal kingdom.
+Home in Nova Scotia was Whinny Hill Farm, where Barbara established the Donkey Sanctuary of Nova Scotia and Hoofbeat, a horse rescue endeavor.
+Together the two organizations have rescued and found homes for more than 120 horses and donkeys.

-In the fall of 2014 Barbara and her husband, Tony, packed up the farm in Nova Scotia and moved, together with 6 donkeys, 5 horses, 5 dogs and 4 cats, to the sunny foothills of North Carolina where Barbara continues to pursue her passions of animal rescue and loving horses and donkeys.
-She is riding CETA trails in her spare time and renovating, again, their home close to Columbus.
+In the fall of 2014, Barbara and her husband, Tony, packed up the farm in Nova Scotia and moved, together with 6 donkeys, 5 horses, 5 dogs and 4 cats, to the sunny foothills of North Carolina.
+Barbara continues pursuing her animal rescue passions and loving horses and donkeys.
+She is riding CETA trails in her spare time and renovating their home close to Columbus.
 Being close to Tony’s family means a lot to her.
-Her 5 stepchildren and 4 grandkids love to come for a visit, because of the beautiful landscape and the much warmer weather than up north.
+Her five stepchildren and six grandkids love to come for a visit because of the beautiful landscape and the much warmer weather than up north.